Skip to content

 Now that you see how easy it is to set up your own campers DIY first aid kit I would like to suggest another article that should interest you.
 We have written a guide containing 7 simple campfire tips.
 If you follow those tips you hopefully won’t need to get out your first aid kit as often.
 Thanks for reading and have a safe camping experience.

-AI Generated image of a camper using a first aid kit
+A camper using a first aid kit

 FAQ